Historic Sotterley Board Vice President, Gwen Bankins, addressing visitors during 2022's Day of Unity and Healing event

 Riversdale House

-Join us for a guided tour of the historic house as we interpret the history of people who lived and worked at this former plantation from the house’s construction 1801 through Emancipation in 1864.
+Join us for a guided tour of the historic house as we interpret the history of people who lived and worked at this former plantation from the house’s construction in 1801 through Emancipation in 1864.
 Visitors engage in facilitated dialogue with Tour Guides while being led through rooms of the historic house and dependency buildings.
 See the new interpretive silhouettes throughout the house that depict actual enslaved workers in each room.
 The silhouettes were created using descendants of historical characters as models for the artwork.

 Tours are offered every Friday and Sunday at noon and 2 p.m.
 Please arrive at the Visitor Center 5 - 10 minutes prior to the tour to get registered.
 Pre-registration or walk-ins are welcome.